HeardLibrary/digital-scholarship/script/python/basics.md

 Note: this is the second lesson in a beginner's introduction to Python.
 For the whole schedule, see the [Vanderbilt Python Working Group homepage](../wg/)

 **General note:** Since these examples are really simple, we advise using the Thonny IDE so that you can cut, paste, then click the green run button to quickly test them out.
+If you've installed Anaconda, the Spyder IDE can be used in the same way.

 If you are interested in using Jupyter notebooks, the examples are available in [this notebook](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/basics.ipynb).

+The presentation for this lesson is [here](presentations/lesson2-basics.pdf)

 # Basics of Python Structure